An Exceptionally Scenic Mammoth Lakes to Yosemite Road Trip

 So, let’s ditch the travel brochure talk and get real about where to stay on during your trip from Mammoth Lakes to Yosemite

-• Camp Out Under the Stars (Budget-friendly: $15-40/night): Mammoth Creek Campground lets you rough it (or, you know, “commune with nature”) without the rough price tag.
-Picture basic campsites and RV hookups – perfect for those who want to experience the outdoors without, like, selling a kidney.
-We stayed here in our campervan, and it has just what you need.
+• Best Camping: ($15-40/night): Mammoth Creek Campground – Picture basic campsites and RV hookups – perfect for those who want to experience the outdoors without, like, selling a kidney.

-• Mid-Range Resort Vibes ($200-400/night): The Westin Monache Resort is all about comfort and killer views.
-Think cozy digs, stunning mountain panoramas, and enough pools and hot tubs to satisfy your inner mermaid (or merman!)
+• Best Budget: ($200-400/night): The Westin Monache Resort – Think cozy digs, stunning mountain panoramas, and enough pools and hot tubs to satisfy everyone

-• Luxury Like a Rockstar ($500+/night): Feeling fancy?
-The Mammoth Mountain Inn is dripping with history and luxury.
+• Best Luxury: ($500+/night): The Mammoth Mountain Inn– is dripping with history and luxury.
 Think fireplaces crackling in your room, swanky on-site dining, and even ski-in/ski-out access in the winter.

 Best Places to Stay in Yosemite Valley

 Now, Yosemite Valley.
 This place is magical, but snagging a room can be like winning the lottery (especially during peak summer and holidays).
-Here’s the lowdown:
+Here’s a breakdown of where to stay

-• Camp Like a Champ (Reservations Required – $60-100/night): Feeling adventurous?
-Housekeeping Camp offers pre-pitched tents with beds and basic amenities.
+• Camp (Reservations Required – $60-100/night): Housekeeping Camp offers pre-pitched tents with beds and basic amenities.
 Like, glamping for the not-so-glamorous (but still awesome!)

-• In-Park Lodge Life ($300-800/night): Yosemite Valley Lodge puts you right in the heart of the action.
-Imagine comfy rooms with waterfall views and everything a stone’s throw away.
+• In the Park ($300-800/night): Yosemite Valley Lodge puts you right in the heart of the action.

 Pro Tip: No matter where you choose to stay, booking EARLY is key.
 Yosemite lodging fills up faster than you can say “Half Dome.”